sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

   the owner information with the registry after these types of movements.
   Non-shelter animals will always be registered with their original owner information if present, using the microchip date as a trigger.
+  A special "Intake" option allows registering of microchips to the shelter's contact info for animals currently in the care of the shelter.
+This includes animals brought to the shelter as well as those returned from a previous movement.

 * Reupload animal images every time: Ticking this box will tell the publisher to reupload images for all the animals published.
 Normally, ASM will not